 B i o g r a p h y

-Eldad Tarmu was born in Los Angeles, California, where he started studying drums and percussion.
-After graduating from Tel Aviv University in Israel, he returned to the US and started touring and holding jazz clinics with various jazz ensembles, mainly in Europe and Asia.
-In 2005 he got his Master's degree in Afro-Latin Music, from California State University Los Angeles.
-The same year he was appointed Head of the Jazz Department at "Richard Oschanitzky" Jazz School of Tibiscus University in Timisoara, Romania, following a fruitful colaboration with Romanian bassist and violonist Johnny Bota, one of the school founders.
-In 2009 he relocated to the US again, in order to continue his education at Stony Brook University, where he got a second Master's degree, in Classical Composition.
+Eldad Tarmu was born in Los Angeles, California, where he started his musical career by studying drums and percussion.
+He learned to play jazz vibraphone mentored by Dave Pike.
+Upon graduating from Tel Aviv University in Israel, he returned to the US and soon began touring with various ensembles, mainly in Europe and Asia.
+In 1997 he released his first record, Aluminum Forest, followed by Get Up Close in 2001, to notable critical acclaim.
+In 2005 he got his Master's degree in Afro-Latin Music from California State University Los Angeles.
+The same year he was appointed Head of the Jazz Department at the "Richard Oschanitzky" Jazz School of Tibiscus University in Timisoara, Romania, following a collaboration with Romanian bassist and violinist Johnny Bota, one of the school founders.
+In 2009 he continued his education at Stony Brook University, where he got a second Master's degree, in Classical Composition.
 He is currently a Doctor of Musical Arts in Jazz Performance from the same school, degree pursued under the guidance of Ray Anderson.
+A professor of Music Studies at Hudson County Community College and Raritan Valley Community College in New Jersey, he has developed a Latin-American Music course for HCCC.

-He has been holding jazz clinics and workshops at festivals and also in music camps in Belgium, Indonesia, Cuba and Hungary.
-The jazz camp in Romania, held under the patronage of the International Association for Jazz Education, was featured in Down Beat Magazine.
+He has been holding jazz clinics and workshops at festivals and in music camps in Belgium, Indonesia, Cuba, Hungary, and Romania.